deacongeorge/gender_predict/README.md

 Exploratory data analysis with visualisation was done for insight on the data relationship, variation and distribution.
 Data transformation and engineering was done to extract features and improve the prediction model.
-Four base supervised machine learning models were created for pediction using selected data features after scaling.
+Four supervised machine learning models were created for pediction using selected data features after scaling.
 The models were evaluated on a test unseen data.
 A prediction performance of 66% accuracy, precision and recall in target prediction was achieved on initial model.
 A deep learning model will include pictures to improve the model prediction performance.